verb (used with object), hu·mil·i·at·ed, hu·mil·i·at·ing.

 Origin of humiliate

-Examples from the Web for humiliated
+Example sentences from the Web for humiliate

 But not until Gregory Peck is humiliated and walks out do we cut high and long to show his exit.